Characterization of 4H-SiC Low Gain Avalanche Detectors (LGADs)

 \section{Acknowledgment}

-This work was supported by the Director, Office of Science, Office of High Energy Physics, of the U.S. Department of Energy under contract No.DE-AC02-05CH11231 and No.DE-SC0024252.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Contract Number DE-AC02-05CH11231 and Award Number DE-SC0024252.
 Additional support was provided by the National Science Foundation under contract No. ECCS-1542015.
 We are grateful to Maurice Garcia-Sciveres, Timon Heim, Peter Sorensen, Azriel Goldschmidt and Thorsten Stezelberger of LBNL for providing experimental equipment.
 We also thank James Boldi and Phathakone Sanethavong of LBNL for their help in machining and wire bonding.
 We would like to thank the NCSU Nanofabrication Facility for their knowledge and expertise used in fabrication processing.